mattclarke/advent_of_code_20/README.md

 * Simple looping tracking the last two times a value occurs.
 ### Part 2
 * Using the solution from part 1 takes ~2 minutes.
 Must be a quicker way...
+TODO: find a quicker way!

+## Day 16
+### Part 1
+* Parsing the input to get the valid numbers and ticket information as integers then looping around to find the invalid numbers in the tickets.
+### Part 2
+* Keep track of which rules are valid for each position by comparing against all valid tickets.
+Then loop through each position and if it only has one valid rule then we can remove that rule from the other position until eventually all positions only have one rule.